holoi/mofa-nft-cards/README.md

 # mofa-nft-cards
-This project contains all the mofa nft cards made by @haosizheng
+The 'mofa-nft-cards' project is the envisioned image asset repository for the NFT project 'mofa.'
+In the mofa NFT project, we consider magical abilities as the primary assets.